Hyperfoil/qDup/README.md

 Commands that support multiple arguments will try and parse the argumentString to identify the appropriate arguments.
 2. `- command : [<argument>, <argument>, ...]`
-Arguments are passed as a list of objects (using either bracket or dash notation).
+Arguments are passed as a list (using either bracket or dash notation).
 Arguments are matched based on their position in the list and the declared order for the command.
+Missing arguments will be passed a null
 3. `- command : { argumentName: argumentValue, ...}`
 Arguments are explicitly mapped to the command's declared argument names.
-This is the least ambiguous but most verbose and is rarely necessary
+This is the least ambiguous but most verbose and is rarely necessary.

 ### Available commands
 * `abort: <message>`